auth0/auth0-cli/V1_MIGRATION_GUIDE.md

 Guide to migrating from `v0.x` to `v1.x` of the Auth0 CLI.

-## Branding Commands Reorganization
+## Commands Reorganization

-The branding commands have been reorganized to establish a more systematic hierarchy:
+Some commands have been reorganized to establish a more systematic hierarchy.
+All other facets of the commands (arguments, flags, etc) remain the same.

 | **Before (v0)**            | **After (v1)**                    |
 | -------------------------- | --------------------------------- |